raghubhogireddy/spring-boot/README.md

 - Java Singleton vs Spring Singleton
   - Spring Singleton: One object instance per Spring IoC Container
   - Java Singleton: One object instance per JVM

+### Jakarta Contexts & Dependency Injection (CDI)
+- CDI is a specification (Interface)
+  - Spring framework implements CDI
+- Important Inject API Annotations
+  - `@Inject` (~ `@Autowired` in Spring)
+  - `@Named` (~ `@Component` in Spring)
+  - `@Qualifier`
+  - `@Scope`
+  - `@Singleton`

+### Spring Stereotype Annotations
+- `@Component` - Generic annotation applicable for any class
+  - Base for all Spring Stereotype Annotations
+  - Specializations of `@Component`
+    - `@Service` - indicated that an annotated class has business logic
+    - `@Controller` - indicates that an annotated class is a "Web Controller".
+Used to define controllers in your web app and REST API
+    - `@Repository` - indicates that an annotated class in used to retrieve and/or manipulate data in database.
+  - Recommended to use specific annotation as you are giving more information to the framework about your intentions
+  - You can use AOP at a later point to add additional behavior
+    - Example: For `@Repository` Spring automatically wires JDBC Exception translation features